facebook/docusaurus/website/docs/docusaurus-core.md

 };
 ```

-## `useBaseUrl`
+### `useBaseUrl`

-React Hook to automatically append `baseUrl` to a string automatically.
-This is particularly useful if you don't want to hardcode your baseUrl.
+React hook to automatically append `baseUrl` to a string automatically.
+This is particularly useful if you don't want to hardcode your config's `baseUrl`.
+We highly recommend you to use this.

 Example usage: